 A bracelet is made up of links that can be removed to adjust the fit to the wrist.

-Equipped with the basic knowledge on watch parts, hopefully you are more assured in letting your service centre know what repairs you need for your watch or which watch parts you wish to enhance.
-At the very least, this knowledge will make you look more well-versed in conversations with other watch enthusiasts.
+Equipped with the basic knowledge on parts of a watch, hopefully you are more assured in letting your service centre know what repairs you need for your watch or which parts of a watch you wish to enhance.